Mathieu Darche: Professional

 After McGill, Darche became the first-ever signing by the expansion Columbus Blue Jackets in 2000.

 During the 2004–05 NHL lockout, Darche spent a full season with the Hershey Bears of the AHL.

 He played for the Füchse Duisburg of the Deutsche Eishockey Liga (DEL) in 2005–06 and also split four seasons between the NHL and AHL with the Columbus Blue Jackets, Nashville Predators, and their affiliates.
 In 2006–07, he played a few games with the San Jose Sharks of the NHL but spent most of the season playing for the team's AHL affiliate, the Worcester Sharks.
 In 2007–08, Darche played with the Tampa Bay Lightning.

 After starting the 2009–10 season playing for its AHL affiliate, the Hamilton Bulldogs he was recalled and played his first game as a Canadien on January 20, 2010, versus the St. Louis Blues and scored his first goal for the team on January 22 versus the New Jersey Devils, which was a game-winning goal.
 After attending the New Jersey Devils training camp in January 2013, he was asked to stay with the team but ultimately chose to retire.

+Darche also contributed a banana and chocolate bread recipe to the Ricardo Cuisine website as part of a feature highlighting recipes associated with Montreal Canadiens players.